arizparvez/Python-Hospitality-Analytics/README.md

 # Python-Hospitality-Analytics
-•	Generated insights for AtliQ Hotels using pandas as a python module in jupyter notebook like printing the average occupancy rate in each of the room categories, average occupancy rate per city, revenue realised per city, month by month revenue generated, revenue realised per hotel, average rating per city and pie chart of revenue realised per booking platform.
+The AtliQ Hotels' data was analyzed using Pandas in Jupyter Notebook, calculating revenue per hotel, visualizing booking platform contributions with a pie chart, and examining monthly revenue trends.
+These insights drive optimization of hotel performance and booking strategies.

+***AtliQ Grand Python Project: A Step-by-Step Execution Plan:***

+1) Data Exploration
+2) Data Cleaning
+3) Data Transformation
+4) Insight Generation